browserengineering/book/book/invalidation.md

     or "removeChild" exercises [in Chapter 9](scripts.md#exercises),
     in which case they can also be "detached" elements.

-*Descendant bits for style*: Add descendant dirty flags for `style` information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.
+16-4 *Descendant bits for style*.
+Add descendant dirty flags for `style` information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.

-*Resizing the browser*: Perhaps, back in [Chapter 2](graphics.md#exercises), you implemented support for resizing the browser.
+16-5 *Resizing the browser*.
+Perhaps, back in [Chapter 2](graphics.md#exercises), you implemented support for resizing the browser.
 (And most likely, you dropped support for it when we switched to SDL.)
 Reimplement support for resizing your browser; you'll need to